 Within the Highlands, the renowned Landmannalaugar and the lesser-known area of Hveravellir are open to travellers.
 At both of these sites, you can hike to find the most spectacular viewpoints--and, of course--to bathe in gorgeous hot-springs.

 But if rather than going it alone, you prefer to take a tour (or a series of tours!), we've got a lot of suggestions for planning your trip.
 From self-drive itineraries to combo tours, Guide to Iceland offers something for everybody.

 Let’s begin by looking into self-drive tours.
 You can, of course, rent a car, choose what activities you want to do, plot your route, and book your accommodation yourself, but it's often much easier to book a pre-planned Guide to Iceland self-drive package.
 These packages give you the freedom to travel to all of the sites you want without worrying about organizing them.

-The minimum amount of time recommended to travel the ring-road over summer is between six or seven days, our shortest self-drive tours on offer.
+The minimum amount of time recommended travelling the ring-road over summer is between six or seven days, our shortest self-drive tours on offer.
 They include all four corners of the country and will take you to a range of stunning locations.
 You can add extra activities to your day, too; our most popular additions include glacier hiking, whale watching, and a boat tour on Jökulsárlón.